rhit-shirakrk/ipeds-data-import/README.md

-- Unless you're willing to jump through many hoops, because Microsoft Access DB files are (basically) proprietary to Windows, there is no support for running on MacOS or Linux
+- Unless you're willing to jump through many hoops, because Microsoft Access DB files are (basically) proprietary to Windows, there is no support for running this pipeline on MacOS or Linux

 # Usage

-Because this pipeline converts Micrsoft Access DB data to MySQL data, this pipeline can only be run on Windows.
-This is because certain ODBC drivers pertinent to Microsoft Access DB are required to access the data in the file.
-While there are some alternatives, I believed it would be easiest to make this pipeline be run on Windows, especially since Microsoft Access DB files are primarily used on Windows.

-Besides the environment, this pipeline requires two inputs:
+This pipeline requires two inputs:

 - A credentials file (.ini) for your MySQL database.
 See below for the expected format